zulfiyaan/Screen-Recorder-Checkers/README.md

 # Notes!

-• The .exe will flag any antivirus.
+• The py will flag any antivirus.

 • The .py file should never flag anything on any antivirus.
 [VirusTotal](https://www.virustotal.com/gui/file/0c89a677da380ecf53e5455ab3044e744602619b5af9f61bab14aef34cd5aae7?nocache=1)